Common frog: Thermoregulation

-As an ectotherm, the common frog is highly dependent on temperature as it directly affects its metabolism, development, reproduction, muscular strength, and respiration.
+As an ectotherm, the common frog is highly dependent on temperature as this directly affects its metabolism, development, reproduction, muscular strength, and respiration.
 As such, common frogs at medium and high elevations have developed a unique set of strategies to survive in cold climates.
-In fact, it is due to the common frog's ability to thermoregulate so effectively that the species has been able to become so widespread in a variety of environments and climates, living as far north as the Arctic Circle in Scandinavia, which is further north than any other amphibian in the region.
+Due to these adaptations, the common frog's ability to thermoregulate has become so effective that the species has become widespread in a variety of environments and climates.
+The species has been found living as far north as the Arctic Circle in Scandinavia, which is further north than any other amphibian in the region.
 Contrary to Lithobates sylvaticus (wood frogs), common frogs do not have the ability to freeze protect themselves by increasing their levels of blood glucose to serve as a cryoprotectant.
 As a result, common frogs must rely on behavioral thermoregulation by seeking out warm microhabitats (such as in the soil or between rocks) during wintertime.
 In addition, common frogs often hibernate in groups during the winter season in order to maintain body heat.

 Social behavior

-Similar to other anuran species (Bufo americanus and Rana sylvatica), Rana temporaria are able to naturally discriminate others of its kind.
+Similar to other anuran species (Anaxyrus americanus and Rana sylvatica), Rana temporaria are able to naturally discriminate others of its kind.
 Post-embryonic interaction with conspecifics is not necessary to induce associative behavior for common frogs as an adult.
 Rather, once common frog tadpoles have reached a certain age, they gain a strong innate associative tendency.
 Rana temporaria tend to aggregate as the result of environmental pressures, such as temperature or predators.